RSA-Bench: Benchmarking Audio Large Models in Real-World Acoustic Scenarios: Main Results

-\paragraph{Obs 7: Resilience in Classroom Scenario.} Conversely, models perform best in the \textbf{Classroom}, where \textit{Qwen3-Omni} reaches a peak MR score of \textbf{72.00} at $K=3$.
-The discrete, rhythmic nature of noises (e.g., typing) creates ``acoustic gaps,'' allowing ALLMs to capture speech information during silent intervals to effectively mitigate interference.
+\paragraph{Obs 5: Resilience in \textit{Classroom} Scenario.} Conversely, models perform best in the \textit{Classroom}, where \texttt{Qwen3-Omni} reaches a peak \textit{MR} score of \textbf{72.00}.
+The discrete, rhythmic nature of noises (e.g., typing) provides intermittent periods of silence, allowing ALLMs to capture speech information during these intervals to mitigate interference.